-Mr. Guttman served in the Administration of President Clinton as Executive Director of President Clinton’s Advisory Commission on Human Radiation Experiments (directing a staff of about 60 in investigation of Cold War era government sponsored human experiments and contemporary human subject research) (final report published by Oxford University Press: 1996).
+Mr. Guttman served in the Administration of President Clinton as Executive Director of President Clinton’s Advisory Committee on Human Radiation Experiments (directing a staff of about 60 in investigation of Cold War era government sponsored human experiments and contemporary human subject research).
 He was appointed by President Clinton to serve as a Commissioner of the U.S. Occupational Safety and Health Review Commission.
 He was special counsel to Senator David Pryor in investigations of the use of contractors to do the basic work of government.
 In China he has been UNDP advisor to the All China Environment Federation.

 Mr. Guttman is also a distinguished scholar and professor, focusing on energy/environment, worker health and safety and public management issues.
 Following two years as Fulbright scholar in China, his work has focused on the development of cooperative and comparative governance, law and environment educational programs involving US and China institutions.
 In the U.S., he is a Lecturer at the Whiting School of Engineering/Department of Geography and Environment and Fellow at the Center for Advanced Government Study as well as a Distinguished Visiting Scholar at the Emory University Halle Institute.
 In China he is visiting Professor at the Peking University School of Law public law clinic interest program, where he is co-author of the textbook (实践中的公益法 (Public Interest Law in Practice);. visiting Senior Fellow at the Tsinghua University US/China Center, and Research Professor at the Nanjing University School of Environment.
 He teaches at the New York University Shanghai campus, Shanghai Jiao Tong University and coordinates China Programs for the University of California Santa Barbara Bren School of Environmental Science and Management.